IBM/maximo-labs/MkDocs/monitor_managed_gw_modbus_9.1/docs/setup_simulator.md

 The simulator in this exercice is using the dynamic multi-platform Modbus simulator which you can install by following this lab:</br>
 [IBM Maximo Monitor Modbus Simulator Lab](../../monitor_modbus_simulator){target=_blank}

 You need the IP address of the machine where you run the simulator no matter which version you are using.
-You will need that later.
+You will need that later when configuring the Managed Gateway.

 #### Get IP Adddress on macOS